The Wiener Musikverein

 Rossatz-Arnsdorf is situated on the right bank of the Danube river in Wachau in Lower Austria.

 The remains of settlements dating back to the Stone Age (up to about 2500 BC) can be traced back to stone excavations, stone axes, and ceramics.
-From the later Iron Age (4th century BC) a Celtic grave was found.
+A Celtic grave was found from the later Iron Age (4th century BC).

 Originally the name of the casern was "Fasangartenkaserne" and on the occasion of Empress Maria Theresa's 250th birthday, on May 13th 1967, the casern was renamed Maria-Theresien-Kaserne.
 In the Maria-Theresien-Kaserne, the Guards Battalion and the Music Guards of Vienna, the Army Intelligence Office as well as the commanding military strip and military police are accommodated.